Updated on March 11th, 2026 by Nathan Parsh

 Sherwin-Williams has grown at strong rates over the past couple of years.
 The Valspar acquisition helped drive significant top-line expansion, as did the strong performance of the U.S. housing market.

 Looking ahead, Sherwin-Williams stands to benefit from broad-based demand for its products, especially in the international markets.
-Demand for Sherwin-Williams products is expected to grow most rapidly in the Asia-Pacific region.
+Demand for Sherwin-Williams products is expected to grow rapidly in Asia-Pacific.

-In addition, the company has a scale unlike any of its competitors in Latin America and North America.
-There is still plenty of growth potential in its more mature markets, but the Valspar acquisition helped to expedite expansion into Asia-Pacific, where the company is relatively small.
+In addition, the company has a scale that is unlike any of its competitors in Latin America and North America.
+There is still plenty of growth potential in its more mature markets, but the Valspar acquisition helped expedite expansion into Asia-Pacific, where the company is relatively small.

 The strong U.S. housing market is an additional growth catalyst.
-Low unemployment and rising home values are continued tailwinds for Sherwin-Williams, although a rising interest rate cycle could put a dent in the company’s growth.
+Low unemployment and rising home values are continued tailwinds for Sherwin-Williams, although a return to a rising interest rate cycle could put a dent in the company’s growth.

-Still, management is optimistic about the company’s future outlook, as industry fundamentals remain supportive of growth.
+Still, management is optimistic about the company’s future outlook, as industry fundamentals support growth.

 Revenues are just one component of Sherwin-Williams’ future growth in earnings-per-share.
-The company generates excess cash flow, which it can use to repurchase shares each year, thereby boosting EPS.
+The company generates excess cash flow, which it can use to repurchase shares yearly, thereby boosting EPS.

 In short, even though Sherwin-Williams is the dominant player in its sector, it still has a long runway for growth.
 Overall, we expect 7% annual earnings-per-share growth in the next five years.